HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ![Matrix Multiplication](matrix_multiplication_example.png "Matrix Multiplication")

-As you can see, matrix multiplication is tedious and impractical to perform manually and such a task is better suited for a computer than a human.
-Later on in this article we will see how this operation is done in Python using the NumPy library.
+As you can see, matrix multiplication is tedious and impractical to perform manually, so we require the use of a computer.
+Later on in this article, we will see how this operation is done in Python using the NumPy library.

 Matrix multiplication has the following properties:
 * Matrix multiplication is associative: (**A** **B**) **C** = **A** (**B** **C**)
 * Matrix multiplication is distributive: **A**(**B** + **C**) = **A** **B** + **A** **C**
-* And most importantly remember that matrix multiplication **IS NOT** commutative!
+* And most importantly, remember that matrix multiplication **IS NOT** commutative!

 There exists a special kind of square matrix knows as the **identity matrix**.
 This is a square matrix that contains ones on the main diagonal and zeros everywhere else.
 Since an identity matrix is necessarily sqaure (*n-by-n*), we need only one number (*n*) to specify its dimensions.
 We denote a general identity matrix by **I** and an *n-by-n* identity matrix as **I**<sub>**n**</sub>.
 It looks like this: